Misfits-Rebels-Outcasts/Nodef/NodePipeline.md

            V
          Viewer

-On a small screen mobile device, the DAG could be decomposed into multiple series of nodes shown below (from here we will refer this as the Node Pipeline).
+On a small screen mobile device, the DAG could be decomposed into multiple series of nodes shown below.

 For example, the node graph above can be represented as below: